-Discipleship, Nurture & Apostolic Mission (DNA) Groups, a facet of a Micro-Churches are small gender-specific (men with men, women with women) gathering of 2 to 4 disciples of Christ who are helping each other become transformed into Christ’s likeness, and advance Christ’s kingdom in every area of life.
+Discipleship, Nurture & Apostolic Mission (DNA) Groups, a type of micro churches are small gathering of 2 to 12 disciples of Christ who are helping each other become transformed into Christ’s likeness, and advance Christ’s kingdom in every area of life.
 The Group is centred around the Person and Purpose of Jesus Christ and led by qualified leaders.
 Each person is helped to be a true disciple of Christ in the 5 C’s: Christ, Community, Character, Calling, and Competency.

 - Discipleship.
 By definition, a disciple is a follower, one who accepts and assists in spreading the doctrines of another.
 A Christian disciple is a person who accepts and assists in the spreading of the good news of Jesus Christ.
 Christian discipleship is the process by which disciples grow in the Lord Jesus Christ and are equipped by the Holy Spirit, who resides in our hearts, to overcome the pressures and trials of this present life and become more and more Christlike.
 This process requires believers to respond to the Holy Spirit’s prompting to examine their thoughts, words and actions and compare them with the Word of God.
 This requires that we be in the Word daily—studying it, praying over it, and obeying it.
 In addition, we should always be ready to give testimony of the reason for the hope that is within us (1 Peter 3:15) and to disciple others to walk in His way.